Post-Traumatic Stress Disorder – PTSD

 PTSD – DEFINED

-PTSD and Possible Symptoms
+Possible PTSD Symptoms

 PTSD can occur when a person has difficulty recovering after experiencing or witnessing a terrifying event, abuse, or extreme or prolonged stress.
 The condition can last months or years, with triggers that can bring back memories of the trauma accompanied by intense emotional and physical reactions.
-If you have Post-Traumatic Stress Disorder (PTSD) or you live with someone who suffers from this condition, you know that it can seriously affect one’s quality of life.
+If you have Post-Traumatic Stress Disorder (PTSD) or you live with someone who suffers from this condition, then you know that it can seriously affect one’s quality of life.

 These are some possible symptoms one may experience with PTSD: